rubicundheart/crux-ansata/user/pages/07.events/_events/resume.md

           info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
           date: September 9th, 2017 6:30pm - 8:30pm
           description:  Come join us for our public performance of Liber XV, The Gnostic Mass.
 This ritual is the central rite, both public and private, of the Ordo Templi Orientis.
 It is a participatory ritual, meaning that all attendees are expected to take part.
 The full script of the ritual can be found <a href="http://lib.oto-usa.org/libri/liber0015.html">here</a>.</p><p>We will begin at 7:00, so we ask that everyone arrives between 6:30 and 6:45 in order to be included in the headcount.</p>A quick reminder: we ask that nobody bring food, drinks, or vape-pens into the temple-space nor into the waiting room.
+        - title: EGC Meeting
+          info: Location TBD
+          date: September 16th, 2017 4pm – 5:30pm
+          description: All Crux Ansata members that want to serve on a Mass team in first quarter 2017 should plan on attending.
+If unable to attend, please write an email with preferences (what you'd like to do, what you're willing to do, whom you'd prefer to work with, etc) to <a href="mailto:master@cruxansata-oto.org">master@cruxansata-oto.org</a>
+        - title: Ritual of the Elements and Feast of the Times
+          info: Thelemic Holiday
+          date: September 22nd, 2017
+        - title: Current 93 from Outer Space
+          info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
+          date: September 24th, 3pm – 5pm
+          description: An introduction to the writings of Kenneth Grant.</p><p>$5 suggested donation for non-members.
     - title: Past Events
       css_class: past
       items:
+        - title: Dress to Kill: How to Wardrobe like a Thelemite
+          info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
+          date: August 27th, 2017 3pm - 5pm
+          description: In this presentation, Derek will walk us through how to use clothing--the most visible part of our personality--as a magickal weapon.</p><p>This presentation is public. $5 donation suggested
+        - title: Gnostic Mass
+          info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
+          date: August 26th, 2017 6:30pm - 8:30pm
+          description:  Come join us for our public performance of Liber XV, The Gnostic Mass.
+This ritual is the central rite, both public and private, of the Ordo Templi Orientis.
+It is a participatory ritual, meaning that all attendees are expected to take part.
+The full script of the ritual can be found <a href="http://lib.oto-usa.org/libri/liber0015.html">here</a>.</p><p>We will begin at 7:00, so we ask that everyone arrives between 6:30 and 6:45 in order to be included in the headcount.</p>A quick reminder: we ask that nobody bring food, drinks, or vape-pens into the temple-space nor into the waiting room.
+        - title: Crux Ansata at NOTOCON
+          info: <a href="http://xi.notocon.org/" target="_blank">NOTOCON XI: For the chance of union</a>
+          date: August 11th - 13th, 2017
+          description: No mass this weekend due to NOTOCON!
         - title: The Principle of Thelema in Satanism
           info: <a href="https://goo.gl/maps/T8prrX8Ma6q" target="_blank">9635 W. Colfax Avenue</a>
           date: July 23th, 2017 3pm - 5pm